AhmedOmerAli/AMJ/README.md

 As the torchbearer of medical research in Africa, AMJ also plays a role in nurturing future leaders in the field.
 The journal actively engages with medical students, residents, and early-career researchers, providing mentorship opportunities and promoting academic excellence.
 By doing so, AMJ invests in the next generation of researchers, ensuring the continuity of impactful medical research in Africa.

+## Site Under Renovation

+Please note that our website is currently under renovation.
+We apologize for any inconvenience caused.
+During this period, if you wish to request any of our previously published papers, kindly send the DOI to the following email address: [amj@africamedicaljournal.com](mailto:amj@africamedicaljournal.com).
+In your email, kindly mention your name, organization, and field of interest, and we will be delighted to assist you.

 ## Contact Information

 For more information, please contact us at: